----- Chicagoland

 With the help of people like Buzz Kilman, Piranha Man, Jimmy "Bud" Wiser and his back-up band, the Leisure Suits, he created a morning atmosphere that was nothing short of crazy.

 From 1983 to 1997, Johnny did the morning show on WLUP.
-His parody songs and classic telephone bits (like Celebrity Wake-Up Calls, Answering Machine Olympics and the Shove It Line) were a great way to start the day.
+His parody songs and classic telephone bits (like Celebrity Wake-Up Calls, Answering Machine Olympics and the Shove-It Line) were a great way to start the day.
 His listeners were always a big part of the show, which added to his popularity.
 His live performances, especially his 1988 show at Poplar Creek, were legendary.

 Johnny relocated to California in 1997, where his show was broadcast on both WCKG in Chicago and KLSX in Los Angeles.
 His contract expired in January 2001.
 Between April 2004 and March 2005, he did the morning program at Arrow 93.1 in Los Angeles.
-He was taken off the air when the station switched to a controversial "Jack FM" format (all music and no DJs).
+He was taken off the air when the station switched to a controversial Jack FM format.

 Loon Flashback: KZZP Clips